 The sustainability of community-based conservation

 So you see, I know how hard it is, even with local help, to absorb another worldview.
-And I also know that a lot of people underestimate how much this matters in carrying out community building and conservation in countries not your own.
-The #1 obstacle is difficulty accepting that those communities are not like you, and they shouldn’t have to become like you.
+And I also know that a lot of people underestimate how much this matters in carrying out community building and conservation in countries which are not your own.
+The #1 obstacle is the astonishingly common difficulty accepting that those communities are not like you, and they shouldn’t have to become like you.

 The unexpected millennials